artsmia/artstories.md/stories/pop-art-everything-is-beautiful.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_null.jpg)

 Pop art reveled in celebrity, a popular culture phenomenon.
-The easy accessibility of such images contributed to the immense popularity of Pop Art with the public (after their initial shock), especially after the challenging works of the Abstract Expressionists.
+The easy accessibility of such images contributed to the immense popularity of Pop Art with the public (after their initial shock), its familiarity a relief after the challenging works of the Abstract Expressionists.

 ---